There are a few ways to volunteer at Big Cat Rescue:

 If you truthfully answered a resounding “YES!!!” to each of the above, then please read the rest of this page and fill out the Volunteer Application.

 New Volunteer Orientation is offered by invitation only to those who have passed the application process.
-You must also have been on a recent Day Tour on a date prior to attending Orientation.
-Check here for Day Tour times.
 You must be at least 18 years old to participate in Big Cat Rescue’s Volunteer Program.
 There is no cost for Volunteer Orientation, however, there will be a fee on the first day of volunteering.
 This fee is $70 per person or $50 per senior or student with valid senior/student ID.
 The fee covers the cost of your training manual, volunteer shirt, walkie-talkie, and an administrative fee.

 Volunteer and Intern Program Contact Information